 – It won’t be required to buy stocks beforehand

-Cons related to drop shipping process:
+Cons related to the dropshipping process:

-– No control over order fulfillment process.
+– No control over the order fulfillment process.

 – You will be responsible as a seller for returns and customer support